chickenfingerwu/AutoSub/README.md

 ```

 # vowels.txt file
 This file will be what the tool uses for subbing.
-Writes all your vowels here, for example: "TpHCM năm 2020 có xe ô tô bay" -> "Thành phố Hồ Chí Minh năm hai không hai mươi có xe ô tô bay"
+Writes all your vowels in the article here, for example: "TpHCM năm 2020 có xe ô tô bay" -> "Thành phố Hồ Chí Minh năm hai không hai mươi có xe ô tô bay"

 # Usage
 To test example: